Alorel/dropbox-v2-php/README.md

 ----------

-A PHP SDK for Dropbox's v2 SDK.
+A PHP SDK for Dropbox's v2 API.
 If you haven't tried Dropbox out yet, [do](https://db.tt/u56WHf8q "referral link") - it's great!

 #Table of Contents